bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 > I won't explain it in detail again, instead I'll just [link to its
 > code][spy_best].

+# Summary

+That's all for this post.
+It's been in my "writing cabinet" since May 2023, and I've been procrastinating _so much_ on it.
+That's mainly because I also wanted to talk about service extensions in the context of Flutter, but it would make the post 50% longer.
+I still plan to do it – but in part 2.
+For now, it is what it is.

+But before we split, let me whet your appetite for part 2.

-# New service extension in a Flutter app
+### New service extension in a Flutter app

-The previous examples were, let's face it, toy ones.
+The examples I showed were, let's face it, toy ones.
 The real strength of service extensions can be seen when working on developer tools for Flutter.

-The main difference between the previous pure-Dart example and this one is that in case of a Flutter app (running in debug mode), the VM service connection already exists – it's automatically estabilished by the `flutter` tool when you `flutter run` (or `flutter attach`).
-We'll take advantage of that and won't create a new one.
+The main difference between the previous pure-Dart examples and Flutter app is that in case of a Flutter app (running in debug mode), the VM service connection already exists – it's automatically estabilished by the `flutter` tool when you `flutter run` (or `flutter attach`).
+We'll take advantage of that and won't create a new one[^two_connections].

-Of course, you _could_ create another VM service connection, but I don't see a reason why you'd want to do that.

----

-Before starting coding, let's stop and think what we want to achieve.
-There are 2 basic scenarios we can excercise:
+In case of a Flutter app, service extensions enable the following 2 scenarios:

-- The service extension runs in the app, host machine connects to it.
+- **Service extension runs in the app**, host machine connects to it.
 This enables the host to reach into the app and explore its internal state.
-- The service extensions runs on the host machine, the app connects to it.
-This enables our app to reach out to the outside world.
+- **Service extension runs on the host machine**, the app connects to it.
+This enables the app to _reach out_ to the grand outside world.
 This is useful if something can't be done from withing the device (e.g. executing some powerful `adb` commands), but is trivial to do from the host.

-I'll show both.

-# Service extension running in the Flutter app

-Let's get our hands dirty again by implementing a counter app that will share its state over service extension!

-# Summary

-That's all for this post.
-I'm happy I finally published it.
-It's been in my "writing cabinet" since May 2023, and I've been procrastinating so much on it.
-Done is better than perfect, as they say.
+So yeah, in that future blog post I'll show both.
+Done is better than perfect, as they say, ha!

+### The end

 I hope you enjoyed it!
 See you soon in part 2.